alexdev03/UnlimitedNametags/README.md

 4. Push your changes to your forked repository.
 5. Open a pull request to the main repository.

+## Where do you get the plugin
+You can buy the plugin on [BuiltByBit](https://builtbybit.com/resources/unlimitednametags.46172/)

 ## License

 This project is licensed under a custom License.
 See the `LICENSE` file for more details.